smanolloff/svg_drawer/README.md

 Same as polyline, but initialized with a 2-dimension array (each array representing a polyline)

-This is useful mostly when a combination of polylines needs to be drawn, which all scale proportionally to fit a given container (using separate polylines will cause different scaling factors)
+This is useful mostly when a combination of polylines needs to be drawn, which all scale proportionally, as one, to fit a given container.

 Note: one can always use `Multipolyline` instead of a `Polyline`, as it builds on top of it -- in the end, it is a matter of personal taste.